motet-a/morgana/README.md

 const me = $('HeroFactory'); // got a new Hero instance
 ```

-If you don't want a new instance every time you claim your class (singleton pattern), you can use the singleton decorator :
+If you don't want a new instance, you can use the singleton decorator :

 ```js
 /* hero.js */